supermasita/uft/README.md

 	* You could use DAEMON TOOLS ( http://cr.yp.to/daemontools.html )
 -------------------------------------------------------------------------------

-3. USING UFE
+3. USING UFT

 3.1 Encoding workflow

-	* "ufe-checker" will scan the directory and if it finds that the file has not been modified in a given time period (defined in "config.py") and continue.
+	* "uft-checker" will scan the directory and if it finds that the file has not been modified in a given time period (defined in "config.py") and continue.

-	* Using "ufe-add" you will add videos for encoding in two different ways:
+	* Using "uft-add" you will add videos for encoding in two different ways:
 		1- Adding an specific file.
-		   (ex: ufe-add.py -a file -s default -f /var/tmp/videos/lalala.avi) 2- Adding all videos in a directory.
+		   (ex: uft-add.py -a file -s default -f /var/tmp/videos/lalala.avi) 2- Adding all videos in a directory.
-		   (ex: ufe-add.py -a dir -s default -f /var/tmp/videos/) The directory will be scanned and only files update before a given time period (defined in "config.py") will be added.
+		   (ex: uft-add.py -a dir -s default -f /var/tmp/videos/) The directory will be scanned and only files update before a given time period (defined in "config.py") will be added.